betadots/cde/README.md

 See also the files with the suffix `.example`.

 The file specified in `sshfs.private` of a virtual machine in `vms` will be copied to your new VM and will be used to authenticate against your local workstation.
 So the belonging public key has to be saved to your *authorized_keys* file of the user speficied.

+Requirements for the local machine:
+* facter in search path
+* SSH access via pubkey without passphrass

 Requirements for the used Proxmox templates:
 * cloud-init, no package updates